aladie/PS4RaspberryPi/README.md

+**Changes**

+Replaced the original 9.00 webkit exploit with the new PSFree webkit exploit.
+All credits for PSFree go to abc.

+_Original readme by PaulJenkin:_

 **PS4RaspberryPi**

 Following is the Write up on how to use the Raspberry Pi (Zero W, Zero 2 W, 4 B) to host a Web server, DNS Server, Key stroke Simulation, USB image and emulator
 Things required
 1. Raspberry Pi Zero W or Pi Zero 2 W or Pi 4 B